gsluthra/my_blog/_posts/2018-03-31-art-of-story-telling.md

  * What would happen to this happy person if Docker networking stopped workin while the system was running?

 As you keep asking such questions, you will uncover a story.
 Or you can invent one.

+Here is an example of a Kubernetes Networking story: [Climbing The Sawtooth - A classic production puzzle](https://www.youtube.com/watch?v=v50uJMCLQP4) - by Girish Verma from ThoughtWorks.

 **Student:** _What else can I do to make my presentations effective?_
 **Teacher:** Connect with the audience, provide metaphors that they can relate to.
 A good metaphor is one that people remember.
 A bad metaphor is one that might be accurate but no one can recall.